VaibhavKrMishr/Chess/README.md

 **Running the Game:**

-1. Save the script as `chess_app.py`.
+1. Save the script as `chess!.py`.
+(As chess is name of one of python libraries too.)
 2. Open a terminal or command prompt and navigate to the directory where you saved the script.
 3. Run the script using the following command:

 ```
-python chess_app.py
+python chess!.py
 ```

 **Gameplay:**

-1. The game starts with a welcome screen where you can enter player names and a timer limit (in minutes).
+1. The game starts with a welcome screen where you can enter player names and a timer limit(Optional as default names are player 1 and 2 and time is 5 min).
 2. Click the "Start Game" button to begin the game.
 3. The board will be displayed, with the current player's turn indicated.
 4. Click on a piece to select it.